Cording after surgery for breast cancer

 The following tips may help:

-• Ask your doctor to refer you to a physiotherapist.
+• Ask your cancer doctor or specialist nurse to refer you to a physiotherapist.
 They can teach you exercises to gently stretch the cords and improve movement.
 Your specialist nurse may also be able to help you.

 • Gentle massage to the area may help reduce pain and tightness.
 Your physiotherapist or specialist nurse may do this for you.
 They can also show you how to do it yourself.